SebOuellette/LiveBot/README.md

 # Discord-LiveBot
 An app that allows you to be inside a bot!

+At the moment, livebot is still in extreme beta.
+To run it, open a terminal window in the main directory, then type `npm test`.

 <img src='https://i.imgur.com/rRcAOBj.png' height='300px' style='border-radius: 10px;'/>

 ## What is this?